lupalberto/neutral-atom-vm/docs/ux.md

 Need something brand-new?
 The configurator now includes a “Create new profile”
 option:

-- Enter a name, choose the dimension (1D/2D/3D), configure rows/columns/layers and the per-axis spacing, and hit “Populate positions” to seed the geometry (you can still fine‑tune the coordinates manually afterward).
+- Enter a name, choose the dimension (1D/2D/3D), configure rows/columns/layers and the per-axis spacing, and hit “Populate positions” to seed the lattice.
+  You can still fine‑tune coordinates and per-site metadata afterward.
+- Define which sites are occupied and how they are grouped: select configuration families, mark regions as DATA/ANCILLA/PARKING/CALIB, and, where appropriate, assign zone IDs for scheduler parallelism.
-- Set the blockade radius and tweak the noise controls just like you would for a preset.
-The resulting `profile_payload` carries your custom name so you can pass it straight into `build_device_from_config` or `--profile-config`.
+- Set the blockade radius (or richer blockade model) and tweak the noise controls just like you would for a preset.

+The resulting `profile_payload` carries your custom name plus full lattice/configuration metadata, so you can pass it straight into `build_device_from_config` or `--profile-config`.

 Notebook ergonomics now also improve by default: `JobHandle.result()` returns a dict-like object with an HTML representation, so simply evaluating `result` in a